Senteris-Team/SentDiscordBot/README.md

 Oh my!
 It is 'Sent discord bot'!
 ARE WE GONNA DIE!?
 Say hello to the new, great discord bot.......
 Sent!
+There are rumors that it sent to ~~kill guilds~~ make guilds better.
 The bot will create a voice channels(and delete one when it will be empty) and mute users for a while!